 Oolong comes from the same plant as Camellia sinensis (the same as green teas and black teas) except it is allowed to oxidize just a tiny bit longer than green tea.

 For years, some naturals have sworn that using teas (green, black, etc) help decrease shedding.
 Oolong, too, would fit right in with those claims.
-Over time, you hair may become stronger and/or thicker because the hair may not be weak enough to break so easily.
+Over time, your hair may become stronger and/or thicker.
+Some online writeups of Oolong tea claim it’s mineral content as a contributing factor for the improvement of lustre and strength of the hair.

 Oolong tea has reportedly been studied by the American Diabetes Association (ADA) for it’s effects on controlling or in some way benefiting people with diabetes as well.